vmware-archive/dispatch/docs/_guides/custom-event-drivers.md

 for `"password"`.
 Currently Dispatch only supports long form flags prefixed with double dashes (`--arg` not `-a` or `-arg`).

-### Injesting Events
+### Ingesting Events

-Dispatch supports both push and pull for injesting events.
+Dispatch supports both push and pull for ingesting events.
 A pull based event driver is pretty straight forward as it generally polls some remote source for new events.
 Unlike functions, event drivers are long running containers which man maintain some state (such as last timestamps).
 However, they are not persistent, so if an event driver crashes, state will be lost.